maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 # Tic Tac Toe with p5.js

 This program allows two players to play tic tac toe.
+All code was written by me.
+I have refrenced the websites I used to find built-in Javascript methods.

 ## Strategy with example